HimanshuBajpai869/himanshubajpai.github.io/index.md

 #### Tiger Analytics | Lead Engineer - Machine Learning Platform | October-2022-Present

-=>  Leading the effort to build the Low-Code Machine Learning Platform for Data Engineers, Data Scientists, MLOPs Engineers and different Business stakeholders.
+=>  Leading the effort to build the Low/No/Full-Code Machine Learning Platform for Data Engineers, Data Scientists, MLOPs Engineers and different Business stakeholders.

 Leading the effort across multiple areas -

 - Capabilities to train different models and their explainability in the platform.
 - SRE capability to provide a utility for different team owners/members to review their service performances and overall platform reliability.
-- Setting up sandbox environment for the client to get hands-on experience on the platform.
 - Representing the Platform to different clients and pitching ideas on where the platform can help them and their team.
+- Onboarding the Data Science Solution Accelerators on the Platform.
+- Leading the effort in developing plug and play product to accelerate data science solution development journey via Solution Development Tool kit.
+The data science teams can plug the SDK and track their progress on the platform which provides inbuilt features like model testing, EDA, model evaluation, deployment and monitoring capabilities.

 => Development of MLOps Framework for Real Estate Client : Build capabilities to operationalize and manage the solutions developed by Data Science Team.